suhasgupta791/W241-red-flagging-fake-news/Results.md

     ## Saving 7 x 5 in image
     ## Saving 7 x 5 in image

-Based on the above point sample data analysis, we are motivated to test the interaction effects gender, party affiliation and age on our outcome variable (score on false tweet detection).
+Based on the above point estimates, we are motivated to test the interaction effects gender, party affiliation and age on our outcome variable (score on false tweet detection).
 Some research has shown that false (especially negative) news coverage may be targeted towards female viewers more than men and there is tendency to believe in different kind